-You can find those banned ingredients listed below in our Never MadeWith List: a comprehensive, digestible list of 26 categories, which encompasses THOUSANDS of ingredients and cite our research that backs why we banned the ingredients we did.
+You can find a list of ingredients we’ve banned below in our Never MadeWith List: a comprehensive, digestible list of 26 categories, which encompasses THOUSANDS of ingredients and cite our research that backs why we banned the ingredients we did.

 We’re constantly researching and updating this list, so if you have any questions or feedback, please email us at firstname.lastname@example.org.

 Adhesives generally found in nail + eyelash products.
 Linked to cancer, development issues, neurological damage, cellular damage, reproductive toxicity + organ system toxicity.
 Learn more about why we banned acrylates + view citations here.